wbnicholson/BigVAR/README.md

 # Python Package

 A minimalist Python implementation (partially inspired by this [abandoned effort](https://github.com/josh-alley/BigVARPython)) has been released.
-Currently, it only has the capability to fit VARs Basic or Elastic Net penalty structures.
+Currently, it only has the capability to fit Basic or Elastic Net penalty structures.
 Feel free to suggest other functionality or submit pull requests.

 ## Installation